 Selecting a File in Your Working Copy

-If the file in question isn't currently modified, remember to have Tower display all of your project's files (not just the modified ones) via the "View" main menu.
+If the file in question is not currently modified, remember to have Tower display all of your project's files (not just the modified ones) via the "View" main menu.

 Simply right-click the file and choose.